dart-archive/stagehand/CONTRIBUTING.md

 pub run build_runner build
 ```

-Make sure to use Unix line endings when you are editing template files, especially on Windows maschines, otherwise the template files might get polluted with the wrong line endings.
+Make sure to use Unix line endings when you edit template files, especially on Windows machines.
+Otherwise the template files might get the wrong line endings.

 ### Run tests